Passport, visa and customs control

-- Passengers requiring a visa who are traveling to Minsk (Belarus) and from Minsk in transit via Sheremetyevo must hold a Russian transit visa.
-Passengers traveling Moscow - Minsk - Moscow require a double transit visa.
+- Passengers requiring a visa who are travelling to/from Minsk (Belarus) in transit via Sheremetyevo must hold a Russian transit visa.
+Passengers travelling Moscow - Minsk - Moscow require a double transit visa.

 - Flights from Moscow to Simferopol are domestic.
 Visa passengers need to obtain a Russian visa.